rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 By default, when you enable Prometheus for either a cluster or project, all monitoring data that Prometheus collects is stored on its own pod.
 This local storage means that if your Prometheus/Grafana pods fail, you'll lose all your monitoring data.
 Therefore, we recommend configuring persistent storage external to your cluster.
 This way, if your Prometheus/Grafana pods fail, the new pods that replace them can recover using your persistent storage.

 You can configure persistent storage for Prometheus and/or Grafana by using the radio buttons available when completing either [Configuring Cluster Monitoring](#configuring-cluster-monitoring) or [Configuring Project Monitoring](#configuring-project-monitoring).
 After enabling persistent storage, you'll then need to specify a [storage class]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/volumes-and-storage/#storage-classes) that's used to provision a [persistent volume]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/volumes-and-storage/#persistent-volumes), along with the size of the volume that's being provisioned.

+### Advanced Options

+>**Warning:** Monitoring app is [a specially designed app](https://github.com/rancher/system-charts/tree/dev/charts/rancher-monitoring), any modification without familiarizing the entire app can lead to irreparable errors.

+Monitoring is driving by [Rancher Catalog App]({{< baseurl >}}/rancher/v2.x/en/catalog), so you can expand all options by clicking the **Show advanced options** and then configure the monitoring like configuring an app.

 ## Viewing Metrics